10 Types of Membrane Waterproofing: Properties, Applications, Pros, and Cons

 3. Bituminous Waterproofing Membrane

-Bituminous waterproofing membranes are mainly two types according to their formation, such as sheet membrane and liquid membrane.
-Sheet bituminous waterproofing membranes are mainly two types such as torch membranes and self-adhesive membranes.
+Bituminous waterproofing is available as both liquid and sheet membrane waterproofing.
+Sheet bituminous waterproofing membranes are mainly of two types: torch membranes and self-adhesive membranes.

 The durability of bituminous waterproofing membrane is between 10 to 15 years.
 You can apply a liquid bituminous waterproofing membrane by using a brush, roller, or spray.